anharmonic/anharmonic.github.io/getting-started.md

 Example input file for the d3_sqom.x code, to compute inelastic neutron scattering cross sections.

 ## Tutorial
 In the Tutorial2016 directory you will find the exercise from the Psi-K Quantum-ESPRESSO School on Ab-Initio Thermal Transport hosted in Paris in June 2016.
 The exercises include verbose comments and explanations.

 We recommend that you reproduce the exercises in the Tutorial in order  to familiarize with the D3Q and thermal2 codes.
 If you are already familiar with Quantum-ESPRESSO calculation you may want to skip DAY1 (total energy calculation) and DAY2 (phonon calculation and interpolation).

+## Getting further
 For more details, please check the [manuals of d3q](https://anharmonic.github.io/d3q/) and [thermal2](https://anharmonic.github.io/thermal2/) that you can find on this website.